-Le Cercle Français meets every other Wednesday evening in the vicinity of Wayland, Massachusetts (USA) for conversation in French.
-There is no charge for attending the meetings.
+Le Cercle Français meets from 7:30 to 9:00 PM every other Wednesday in the vicinity of Wayland, Massachusetts (USA) for informal conversation in French.
+There's no charge for attending the meetings.
 Meeting attendees have various levels of proficiency; some are quite fluent, or even native speakers, while others mostly listen.
 However, no English is spoken, and no lessons are given.
+The easiest way to find out if you are interested is to attend one or two meetings, with no obligation.

 You may attend some sessions and not others.
-After attending a few sessions, you should be prepared to host the group from time to time, which involves serving light refreshments (although we do have a few members for whom hosting is not possible).
-The easiest way to find out if you are interested is to attend one or two meetings, with no obligation.
+After attending a few sessions, many members volunteer to host the group from time to time, which involves serving light refreshments, although we do have members for whom hosting is not possible.

-Meetings are scheduled on alternate Wednesdays, from 7:45 to 9:45 PM.
+Meetings are scheduled on alternate Wednesdays, from 7:30 to 9:00 PM.
 On the Wednesday between meetings, an e-mail message is sent out asking who can attend the following week.
 Then on the Monday before the meeting, a message is sent giving the location, with driving directions (or canceling the meeting, if too few can make it).

-|This page was last updated January 2, 2011|
+|This page was last updated December 16, 2018|